 Adriana Gonzalez-Ramirez is a personal stylist at Wishi, an online styling service founded by acclaimed celebrity stylist Karla Welch.
 Wishi connects you with the world's top stylists to help you shop online while incorporating what's already in your wardrobe.

 Although the name includes the word optional, it's fairly straightforward.
-We consulted with fashion experts to break down black-tie optional attire, as well as the dos and don'ts of adhering to this somewhat-ambiguous dress code.
+We consulted with personal stylist Adriana Gonzalez-Ramirez to break down black-tie optional attire, as well as the dos and don'ts of adhering to this somewhat ambiguous dress code.

 Black-Tie Optional Wedding Attire for Men and Women

 Black-tie optional attire is completely dependent on the season and venue.
 Most of these weddings take place in the evening after 6 p.m., so anything you'd wear for a daytime event likely won't work in this situation.